- Treatments & Procedures (A-Z)

 A detailed, AyurVAID Protocols’ based assessment of the patient including current health & disease status, status of metabolism, past medical history, relevant lab investigations, shall lead to preparation of a Roga Samprapti chart that captures the aetio-pathogenesis (or many-causes to many-effects diagram) of all presenting health problems of the patient.
-Ayurveda enjoins the correction of the metabolism and reversal of the aetio-pathogenesis to its very root for a sustained cure.
+Ayurveda enjoins the correction of the metabolism and treatment of the aetio-pathogenesis to its very root for a sustained relief.

 The specific, personalized protocol for treatment with choice of medicines, and with supporting diet and lifestyle, shall be determined based on the systematic, face-to-face assessment by our physicians.